Syllabus for Construction Materials

 - perform simple calculations of strength and deformations that typically occur in a building,

-- produce concrete as well as evaluate the strength of the manufactured concrete,
+- proportion and produce concrete as well as evaluate the strength of the manufactured concrete,

 - implement simple life cycle and life cycle cost analyses for the most common building materials,

 - motivate the choice of materials based on environmental and health aspects,

 - account for different types of renewable building materials,

 - conduct a literature study and write a technical report.